-n #13.
-(2025 Bill ID/Topic Location Summary 2025 Position SB 559 Stern D Electricity: deenergization events: communications.
+- า #13. /วกวร Bill ID/Topic Location Summary 2025 Position SB 559 Stern D Electricity: deenergization events: communications.
 Senate Appropriations Suspense File.
 Existing law requires each electrical corporation to annually prepare a wildfire mitigation plan and to submit the plan to the Office of Energy Infrastructure Safety for review and approval, as specified.
 Existing law requires a wildfire mitigation plan of an electrical corporation to include, among other things, protocols for deenergizing portions of the electrical distribution system that consider the associated impacts on public safety, and protocols related to mitigating the public safety impacts of those protocols, including impacts on critical first responders and on health and communications infrastructure.
 Existing law requires a wildfire mitigation plan of an electrical corporation to also include appropriate and feasible procedures for notifying a customer who may be impacted by the deenergizing of electrical lines and requires these procedures to consider the need to notify, as a priority, critical first responders, health care facilities, and operators of telecommunications infrastructure with premises within the footprint of a potential deenergization event.
 This bill would require, consistent with the above-described protocols, an electrical corporation to immediately notify, when possible and at the time a decision to conduct a deenergization event, as specified.
-The bill would require detailed status information on restoration efforts to be made available to emergency management organizations, public safety officials, customers, and the public, where feasible, with regular progress updates issued at intervals of no more than 12 hours, for all impacted circuits, as specified.
-The bill would require an electrical corporation to prioritize the restoration of electricity and begin efforts to reenergize lines without unnecessary delays when safe to do so.
-The bill would make a reasonable effort to public hand make available wather conditions observed within the affected circuit being considered for deenergization event.
-The delectrical corporation to submit an annual report to the Public Utilities Co Watch SB 578 Smallwood-Cuevas D California Workplace Outreach Program.
-Senate Appropriations Suspense File.
+The bill would require detailed status information on restoration efforts to be made available to emergency management organizations, public safety officials, customers, and the public, where feasible, with regular progress updates issued at intervals of no more than 12 hours, for all impacted circuit s as specified.
+The bill would require an electrical corporation to prioritize the restoration of electrical and begin efforts to reenergize lines without unnecessary delays when safe to do so.
+The bill would make electrical corporations responsible for the continual monitoring and eventual restoration of icruits affected by a deenergization event.
+The bill would require each electrical corporation to aske to do so.
+The bill would make elec Watch SB 578 Smallwood-Cuevas D California Workplace Outreach Program.
+This bill is on the Senate Appropriations Suspense File.
 Current law establishes the Department of Industrial Relations within the Labor and Workforce Development Agency to, among other things, foster, promote, and develop the welfare of wage earners, to improve their working conditions, and to advance their opportunities for profitable employment.
 This bill would require the department, upon appropriation of funds for this purpose, to establish and maintain the California Workplace Outreach Program to promote awareness of, and compliance with, workplace protections that affect workers.
 The bill would require the department to issue a competitive request for application to qualified organizations, as defined, to provide education and outreach services to workers and to assist workers to assert their workplace rights.
 Watch